|

 Introduction

-in Northeast Africa within the political boundaries of modern Sudan.
+Kush is located in Northeastern Africa, within the political boundaries of modern Sudan.

-Three terms were used in ancient sources to refer to the land of
+Three terms are used in literature to refer to the land of

-ancient Nubians; these are Ethiopia, Kush, Nubia, and recently Sudan.
+Kush; these are Ethiopia, ancient Nubia, and recently Sudan.
 Click here for more

 on each name.

-to the Biblical Table of Nations, the Nubians/ Kushites are the
+to the Biblical Table of Nations, the Kushites are the

 descendants of Ham, the son of Noah.
-According to the system of
+According to the classification system in linguistics, the modern Nubian language is defined as a Nilo-Saharan language, though other studies classify it as Afro-Asiatic.

-many Arabs settled and intermarried with the local population.
+many Arab tribes settled and intermarried with the local population.
 As

 most of the immigrants were men, and since Arabs follow a patreliniar